 When constructing your own local jobs forecast, the types of jobs available significantly influence the job market’s rate of growth.
 This information is available from California’s Employment Development Department.

-Through the fog of international trade chaos, look to 2028 and beyond for the next sustainable increase in home sales volume and prices.
-The world trade issues will likely remain in conflict throughout 2025 and into early 2026.
-Job losses will most likely be the result, leading directly to forced sales as jobless owners avoid foreclosures for lack of sufficient household income.
+Through the fog of international trade chaos and hesitant buyers, look to 2028 and beyond for the next sustainable increase in home sales volume and prices.
+The world trade issues will likely remain in conflict throughout 2026.
+Tensions over anticipated job losses lead to reduced consumer spending and lower user turnover.
+When jobless owners are confronted with forced sales the lack of willing buyers and high mortgage rates eventually result in reduced prices.

-The next recovery period will be driven by the shifting demographic trends of retiring Baby Boomers and their Millennial and Gen Z counterparts who become homebuyers en masse after the arriving California jobs recession has passed.
+The next recovery period will be buyer driven when they sense a bottom in prices has been reached and are on their way up again.
+Also, the shifting demographic trends of retiring Baby Boomers and their Millennial and Gen Z counterparts are scheduled to become homebuyers en masse after our current job’s recession ends.

 Related articles: